jessepav/lacygoill-wiki-backup/awk/awk.md

     $ awk '{ print typeof($1) }' <<<'011'
     strnum˜

-Why does awk consider `0x11` as a string even though it looks like an hex number, and thus should be considered a numeric string with the strnum attribute?
+Why does awk consider `0x11` as a string even though it looks like a hex number, and thus should be considered a numeric string with the strnum attribute?

 Look here: <http://pubs.opengroup.org/onlinepubs/9699919799/utilities/awk.html>